mido-mid/LMS/README.md

 Learncode is an online learning management system

 # technologies used:
-- html
+- HTML
-- css
+- CSS
-- javascript
+- JavaScript
-- bootstrap
+- Bootstrap
-- jquery
+- jQuery
 - Laravel 5.8
-- jquery ajax
+- jQuery Ajax
-- nucleo
+- Nucleo
-- fontawesome
+- Font Awesome
-- Mysql
+- MySQL

 ## prerequisites:
-- xampp
+- XAMPP
-- php
+- PHP

 ## How to use:
 - Clone the repository with __git clone__